 It’s not like I’m lying about anything huge or groundbreaking.
 Lord, knows I’m not doing anything cool enough to need an alibi for.
 I’m just omitting the unnecessary bits.

 Oscar drops me off at the school like a sack of garbage.

 He grumbles something that sounds like, “See ya,” nudging me none too gently up the stairs.
 He is gone before I said my own goodbye.

 Oscar’s walk is distinguishable, to say the least.
 The taps of his steps always come in three’s.

 I don’t enter the school.

 Needless to say, I am not the next big thing in dance.
 I stumbled, tumbled, and damn near lost an arm trying to do the warm up activities.
-It was so bad, Beeze sectioned me off in a corner to myself and I still somehow found my way out into the middle of the class.
+It is so bad, Beeze sectioned me off in a corner to myself and I still somehow found my way out into the middle of the class.
 Fifteen other girls trying not to laugh at the poor little blind Orial who doesn’t know right from left, up from down, or her ass from a hole in the ground.

 I should say now that I’m not bitter about this.
-Some people can’t dance.
-I just happen to be one of them.
+Some people just can’t dance.
+I happen to be one of them.

 There are four steps that lead up to the double doors of the school and I manage to skip the last two with a leap back to the sidewalk.
 Lucky for me this isn’t one of my white days or that could’ve been tragic.

 No, today, I have a nice visible streak going down the very center of my view.
 It’s actually one of the better days I’ve had.
 If I tilt my head just right, I can catch just about everything.